Microsoft (MSFT) Received its Third Buy in a Row

-After Credit Suisse and Piper Sandler gave Microsoft (NASDAQ: MSFT) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
-Analyst Philip Winslow maintained a Buy rating on Microsoft today.
-The company’s shares closed last Monday at $142.52.
+After Credit Suisse and Piper Sandler gave Microsoft (NASDAQ: MSFT) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst Keith Weiss maintained a Buy rating on Microsoft today and set a price target of $180.00.
+The company’s shares closed last Monday at $151.32.

-According to TipRanks.com, Winslow is a 5-star analyst with an average return of 7.9% and a 64.3% success rate.
-Winslow covers the Technology sector, focusing on stocks such as Zoom Video Communications, Citrix Systems, and NortonLifeLock.
+According to TipRanks.com, Weiss is a 5-star analyst with an average return of 13.1% and a 58.7% success rate.
+Weiss covers the Technology sector, focusing on stocks such as Slack Technologies, Citrix Systems, and NortonLifeLock.

-Currently, the analyst consensus on Microsoft is a Strong Buy with an average price target of $196.57, a 36.7% upside from current levels.
+Currently, the analyst consensus on Microsoft is a Strong Buy with an average price target of $195.70, implying a 31.4% upside from current levels.
 In a report issued on March 10, Wedbush also maintained a Buy rating on the stock with a $210.00 price target.

 See today’s analyst top recommended stocks >>